LearnWeb3DAO/Defi-Exchange/README.md

 export default function Home() {
   /** General state variables */
-  // loading is set to true when the transaction is mining and set to false when the transaction has mined const [loading, setLoading] = useState(false);
+  // loading is set to true when the transaction is mining and set to false when
+  // the transaction has mined
+  const [loading, setLoading] = useState(false);
   // We have two tabs in this dapp, Liquidity Tab and Swap Tab.
+This variable
-This variable keeps track of which Tab the user is on
+  // keeps track of which Tab the user is on.
+If it is set to true this means
-  // If it is set to true this means that the user is on `liquidity` tab else he is on `swap` tab const [liquidityTab, setLiquidityTab] = useState(true);
+  // that the user is on `liquidity` tab else he is on `swap` tab const [liquidityTab, setLiquidityTab] = useState(true);
   // This variable is the `0` number in form of a BigNumber const zero = BigNumber.from(0);